graymeta/terraform12-aws-platform/docs/monitoring.md

 }
 ```

 Here we can see that there are no issues as the endpoint returned an HTTP 200.
-If there had been an issue we sould see an HTTP 500, similar to this:
+If there had been an issue we should see an HTTP 500, similar to this:

 ```
 $ curl -i https://example.com/healthz